 3. Determine Influence

 Open the spreadsheet in Excel and add the column Influenced by Terminus.
 To determine influence, looked at the Impression column and run a true/false formula to populate it.
-For the influence calculations in this example, if an account had 50+ impressions, we considered it influenced by Terminus.
-If the number was under 50, then the column would be false.
-You can determine your own guidelines to calculate influence.
+For the influence calculations in this example, if an account had 500+ impressions, we considered it influenced by Terminus.
+If the number was under 500, then the column would be false.
 In the Influenced by Terminus column, a 0 would represent a false value and a 1 would equal a true value.

 4. Import Your Data Into Salesforce